tangle-network/relayer/config/README.md

 configuration which will eventually be used by the relayer to start a different service for each pallet.

-There are currently 5 different pallets that are supported by the relayer:
+There are currently 3 different pallets that are supported by the relayer:

 - `DKG`
 - `DkgProposals`
 - `DkgProposalHandler`
-- `SignatureBridge`
-- `VAnchorBn254`

 - Type: `table`
 - Required: `false`